DevSujititc/reactJS/README.md

 Here's a list of some small projects:

 1. **Password Generator** - It makes an 8-character password with only letters at first, but you can make it longer and add numbers and special characters by checking boxes.
-2. **Currency Converter** - We made a currency converter using an API.
+2. **Currency Converter** - I made a currency converter using an API.
 It helps you change money from one currency to another.
+2. **React Router** - I've created a helpful example that demonstrates website navigation using the React Router DOM concept.
+In this example, I've also implemented the functionality to view parameters, fetch GitHub API data to display profile details, and handle errors during data rendering, loading, or mutations.